aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine-programmers-guide/template-syntax/setting-background-color-dynamically/_index.md

 | :- | :- |

-` `REF note **Note –** Start and end backColor tags can be located either in paragraphs of a single story (or table cell) or in rows of a single document table in the same way as foreach tags.
+**Note** Start and end backColor tags can be located either in paragraphs of a single story (or table cell) or in rows of a single document table in the same way as foreach tags.

 Also, you can use a backColor tag to set a solid-fill color for a shape dynamically by performing the following steps: